The Everglades National Park

 America's Everglades is home to 73 threatened or endangered species.

-Just months after Florida become a state in 1845, the legislature took the first steps that would lead to draining the Everglades.
+Just months after Florida became a state in 1845, the legislature took the first steps that would lead to draining the Everglades.

-Periphyton, the mossy golden-brown substance that is found floating in bodies of water throughout the Everglades, is the dominant life form in the River of Grass ecosystem.
+Periphyton, the mossy golden-brown substance found floating in bodies of water throughout the Everglades, is the dominant life form in the River of Grass ecosystem.

-The Everglades is the only place in the world where the American Alligator and the American Crocodile co-exist in the wild.
+The Everglades is the only place where the American Alligator and the American Crocodile co-exist in the wild.

 Mosquitoes play a vitally important link in the Everglades food chain.
-The larvae of grown mosquitoes provide food for a variety of native fish that are critical to the diet of wading birds.
+The larvae of grown mosquitoes provide food for various native fish that are critical to the diet of wading birds.

-The ubiquitous grassy plants known as sawgrass (a sedge), have serrated, razor-edged blades of grass that are so sharp, they have been known to cut through clothing.
+The ubiquitous grassy plants, known as sawgrass (a sedge), have serrated, razor-edged blades of grass that are so sharp that they have been known to cut through clothing.

 To help restore water flow and preserve one of eastern North America's last remaining grassland and longleaf pine savanna landscapes, the U.S. Fish and Wildlife Service established the Everglades Headwaters National Wildlife Refuge and Conservation Area in 2011.

 In 2000, Congress passed the 30-year Comprehensive Everglades Restoration Plan (CERP) to restore, protect and preserve 18,000 square miles of land over 16 Florida counties.
-The Everglades Foundation worked with nearly two-dozen other private and public organizations to identify the essential goals in working towards fulfilling CERP’s promise.
-Among these are improving and protecting water quality, providing water storage needs and restoring the historic water flow from Lake Okeechobee to the Everglade
+The Everglades Foundation worked with nearly two-dozen other private and public organizations to identify the essential goals of fulfilling CERP’s promise.
+Among these are improving and protecting water quality, providing water storage needs, and restoring the historic water flow from Lake Okeechobee to the Everglades.

-“We need to clean the water, take out the fertilizer and build marshes that are designed to clean the water as it flows south,” says Dr. Tom Van Lent, senior scientist at the Everglades Foundation.
+“We need to clean the water, take out the fertilizer and build marshes designed to clean the water as it flows south,” says Dr. Tom Van Lent, a senior scientist researching the Everglades.

-The Foundation’s scientists are involved in ongoing projects to clean the water, as well as improve water storage and flow.
-“Everglades restoration is like trying to assemble the world’s largest, most complex, eco-oriented jigsaw puzzle,” says Van Lent, “just when you think you have all the pieces, you realize you need help identifying other pieces of the puzzle so you can complete the picture without missing something critical.”
+Dr. Van Lent and other scientists are involved in ongoing projects to clean the water and improve water storage and flow.
+“Everglades restoration is like trying to assemble the world’s largest, most complex, eco-oriented jigsaw puzzle,” says Dr. Van Lent, “just when you think you have all the pieces, you realize you need help identifying other pieces of the puzzle, so you can complete the picture without missing something critical.”

-At the turn of the 20th century there were a hardly group of men and women who, along with the Native Americans, lived and explored all that the Everglades had to offer including some great fishing.
-These photos taken around 1905 show anglers, wildlife and tarpon having a ball.
+At the turn of the 20th century, there were a strong group of men and women who, along with the Native Americans, lived and explored all that the Everglades had to offer, including some great fishing.
+These photos were taken around 1905 show anglers, wildlife, and tarpon having a ball.